-It's a positive thing that your plumbing is reliable.
-When your plumbing is making noises or is loud, you might start to worry.
+It’s a positive thing that your plumbing is dependable.
+When your plumbing is making sounds or is loud, you might begin to worry.
 While some sounds are normal, others aren’t.
-We’ll walk you through five common sounds and how to solve them.
+We’ll walk you through five common sounds and how to resolve them.

 These noises include: